LarryTurtis/ddg_app/README.md

 ### Next Steps

 1. Tests!
 Definitely unit tests, and ideally integration tests.
 1. Distributed logging and dashboards; set up something like datadog.
+There is currently no log rotation or retention.
 1. Modernize the tooling; we are using older versions of java and node.
 Dependabot does not like package.json.
 1. Deployment is pretty janky; we just ssh and execute a script.
 We should try to get some kind of deploy tooling set up-- Chef or Puppet, for example.
 We also need better secrets management...
 Github is currently the source of truth for secrets.
+Ideally we'd publish our artifacts to a remote docker repository and separate the build phase from the deployment phase.
 1. TLS Certificates, DNS, and a true proxy layer (nginx or apache) instead of iptables.
 1. Consider making the frontend a true standalone app.
 1. Set the database up on its own server.
-The application as-is cannot scale.
+Currently the application cannot scale.
 1. Better database migration management.
 Right now there is no way to ensure scripts run sequentially.